 When that happens you end up seeing an out- of- balance ratio which normally would be about 8 to 1 estrogen to male sex hormone in your bloodstream and that is what normally gives you this very high level of estrogen protection against the male sex hormone and DHT.

 However, PCOS’s exact cause isn’t clear yet but, it’s also genetically common in families.
 And while it’s not curable, it can be treated.

 How do you fix it?

-If you’re dealing with PCOS and you’ve already gone through all the treatments, you might be on metformin; you might be on Spironolactone; you may have changed your diet and done some things to try to control it, but if you’re still losing hair… how do you fix it?
+If you’re dealing with PCOS and you’ve already gone through all the treatments, you might be on Spironolactone; you may have changed your diet and done some things to try to control it, but if you’re still losing hair… How do you fix it?

 Well, from a hormonal perspective you really have to drive at it from attacking DHT.

 For this, a very simple 3 personal remedy approaches would be significant in your daily self care routine.
 This, however, is not a quick fix solution to your PCOS-induced Hair Loss.
 It takes a lifestyle approach in lessening the worst condition from PCOS.